Dear Ms. Camerota,

 So, if you’ll stay with me to the end of this heartfelt letter, I’d love to share a simple testimony to the truth of the matter.
 I want to tell you about our Belinda, because she’s a beautiful picture of a life worthy of life.

 I was so looking forward to being a wife and mama, and I still love it.
-It’s been the best part of my life, pouring my energy and life into my family.
+It’s been the best part of my life, pouring my energy and heart into my family.
 My husband, Bob, and I have four amazing children, and now two sons-in-law, and a granddaughter too.

 Before any of our children were born, we always prayed that they would be perfect and healthy, and though it pains me to tell you, and just so you get a picture of my selfish heart, I begged God every single day, “please don’t ever let me have a child with any special needs; please don’t ever let me have a child with Down syndrome.”